Stewart House

 In addition to the usual risks of redevelopment, cleaning up contaminated sites can be a complex process with considerable risk.
 The cost and time associated with cleaning up a site is often poorly understood; as a result, many sites are left vacant or underused for years, even decades.
 Supporting cleanups for affordable housing helps make sure the cleanup gets done, protecting the community’s health and the environment.
 Ecology developed the Affordable Housing Cleanup Grant Program (AHCGP) to help advance environmental cleanups for affordable housing developments.
 These grants can cover remedial action costs, including planning, investigative, and technical work needed to clean up contaminated sites.
 The purpose of the AHCGP is to expedite the cleanup and redevelopment of contaminated sites into affordable housing use and lessen the impact of cleanup costs.What Happens Next?

-Ecology will consider all comments received and may amend the documents based on your comments.
-After that, the Agreed Order and Public Participation Plan will be finalized, and the formal cleanup will begin.
+Ecology has considered all the comments received during our latest comment period, and no changes were made to the documents.
+The Agreed Order and Public Participation Plan will now be finalized, and the formal cleanup will begin.
 A Remedial Investigation and Feasibility Study will then be completed.
 Results from the Remedial Investigation and Feasibility Study will lead to a Cleanup Action Plan.
 Drafts of the Remedial Investigation and Feasibility Study as well as the Cleanup Action Plan will be available for public review and comment.

 General Cleanup Process